-When you take the TBC, you will learn the theory and concepts of trail braking and practice trail braking on your own motorcycle on our practice riding range.
-(Trailing braking is not just for sportbikes.
-It can and should be used on any type of motorcycle).
+When you take the Trail Braking Course (TBC) with us, you will learn the theory and concepts of trail braking and practice trail braking on your own motorcycle on our practice riding range.
+No need to take a track course to learn this technique.
+(Trail braking is not just for sportbikes.
+It can and should be used with any type of motorcycle).

 Bring the following with your own motorcycle;

 You will not be allowed to ride the practice riding exercises unless you have all the items listed above.
 (If you do not have all the items listed above for the practice riding exercises, you will be dismissed from the class and forfeit all of your money).

 MAKE SURE THE TIRE TREAD ON YOUR MOTORCYCLE IS GOOD AND THE TIRE AIR PRESSURE IS CORRECT FOR MAXIMUM TRACTION.
 The class is held rain or shine unless conditions are too severe for adequate traction.

 No passengers are allowed to ride the TBC exercises with you.

 The price for the TBC is only $110.
 There is a 10% discount for graduates of the BRC1 or the BRC2.
 You must show your BRC1 or BRC2 Completion Card the day of the class to get the discount.
 The discount will be refunded on your credit card after the class.